Anthropology M.A. (Ithaca)

 Application Requirements and Deadlines

-A committee, chaired by the director of graduate studies and consisting of two additional faculty members and a graduate student, evaluates all applications for admission and financial support.
-Applicants must submit GRE general test scores unless the director of graduate studies waives the requirement.
+A committee, chaired by the director of graduate studies and consisting of three additional faculty members, evaluates all applications for admission and financial support.
 Applications should also include a writing sample such as a term paper, an honors thesis, or a research report.
-The deadline for receipt of completed applications is January.
+The deadline for receipt of completed applications is December 15.